 - Ineligible status occurs when an undergraduate student who begins a semester/term on Academic Probation does not earn a 2.00 or higher cumulative GPA at the end of the semester/term;

 - Students with a status of Ineligible may not enroll in courses; however, they may submit an appeal (usually for extenuating circumstances) requesting an additional semester/term of Academic Probation status;

 - If an appeal is granted, a student may enroll in courses but must complete requirements stipulated in the appeal decision, such as taking fewer units, using specific campus resources, and/or creating an academic action plan.

 These five academic statuses determine eligibility to enroll in courses at the University; however, they do not determine eligibility to enroll in specific programs, schools, or colleges.
 Students who are not in Eligible status who earn grades in winter or summer term or have revisions to their academic record that updates their cumulative GPA to 2.00 or higher will return to Eligible status.

 Standards for specific programs, schools, and colleges are determined by each program, school, or college.
-After the second enrolled term, programs, schools, and colleges may require a Major Change or a School/College Change, if sufficient academic progress has not been made in the current major.
+After the second enrolled term, programs, schools, and colleges may require a program change (RPC), if sufficient academic progress has not been made in the current major.
 Students with a Major Change will work with their school or college to determine a new academic program within their college.
-Students with a College Change will be directed to the Academic Advising Center in the Colleges of Letters, Arts & Sciences (CLAS) where academic advisors help students select courses, consider alternative degree programs (majors), or discuss the appeal process.
+Students with a Required Program Change will be directed to the A Center where academic advisors help students select courses, consider alternative degree programs (majors), or discuss the appeal process.